natanielpielago/natanielpielago/README.md

 ### Hi there 👋

 🔭 I am a Front-End Developer specializing Shopify theme development.
-I’m currently working on my portfolio.
+I am currently working on my portfolio.

 <!--
 **natanielpielago/natanielpielago** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.